 The CPR/AED test is not hard and it only takes about 2 hours to get.
-CPR /AED classes are held at many locations including hospitals, fire stations, local colleges and YMCAs.
-On this page of the American Heart Association website you can put in your zip code and find all the locations in your area.
+CPR /AED classes are held at many locations including hospitals, fire stations, local colleges, and YMCAs.
+On this page of the American Heart Association website, you can put in your zip code and find all the locations in your area.

 Remember, people do die in health clubs.
 Read this post for more information.

-What If I Fall The Test?
+What If You Fall The Test?

 If somebody fails the personal trainer exam, the organization should have a policy on retesting.
-The retesting policy is different for the different organizations.
+The retesting policy is different for different organizations.
 One major difference is whether you will have to pay to retest.
 Many organizations will require you to pay either the whole amount again or a percent of the price of the certification test.
 Some organizations allow people to retest for free.
 Ask the organization you are considering about their re-testing policies.

-Where Can I Get a Job?
+Where Can You Get a Job?